giros-dit/vnx-qos-ryu/README.md

 sudo vnx -f qos-ryu.xml -v -t
 ```

-(You can use option -P once you are finised to stop the scenario):
+(You can use option -P once you are finished to stop the scenario):

 ```shell
 sudo vnx -f qos-ryu.xml -v -P